yongzheng2024/batfish/README.md

 * Z3
 * Pytbatfish

-You can directly run the command "./install.sh" to install these software in Ubuntu22.04 (tested) or macOS (to do test).
+You can directly run the command `./install.sh` to install these software in Ubuntu22.04 (tested) or macOS (to do test, error).

 ### <b>Test</b>